ResursBank/ResursBank.github.io/_exclude/woocommerce-2-2.md

 # Resurs Bank Payment Gateway for WooCommerce (v2.2) Resurs Checkout & Simplified Flow

-Created by Thomas Tornevall, last modified on 2023-06-08 This space is reserved for the prior WooCommerce plugin named "Resurs Bank Payment Gateway for WooCommerce".
+This space is reserved for the prior WooCommerce plugin named "Resurs Bank Payment Gateway for WooCommerce".
 If you are looking for the new Merchant API-plugin named "Resurs Bank Payments for WooCommerce", [you